Assisted Outpatient Treatment

 Acceptance of Voluntary Services

-The Assisted Outpatient team will work with the client to help them accept voluntary services.
-The team will provide services to clients until they are successfully connected with voluntary services.
+The Assisted Outpatient team will work with the referred person to help them accept voluntary services.
+The team will provide services to clients in an attempt to successfully connect to voluntary services.

 Assessment and Petition to Court